selfage/test_matcher/README.md

 `npm install @selfage/test_matcher`

 ## Overview
-Written in TypeScript and compiled to ES6.
+Written in TypeScript and compiled to ES6 with inline source map & source.
+See [@selfage/tsconfig](https://www.npmjs.com/package/@selfage/tsconfig) for full compiler options.
 Provides basic assertions and matchers, which can be easily extended to custom data structures, promoting a framework or a pattern for matching actual value with expected in tests.

 ## Basic matchers